 District Managers are a key interface between PSEG Long Island personnel, local officials, municipal leaders, and their staffs during restoration operations.
 District Managers are assigned to each of PSEG Long Island's operating divisions and serve as the main point of contact during both "blue sky" and restoration events.
 Performing the same assignment during all operational conditions provides a consistent and dedicated point of contact for local officials and their personnel.
-PSEG Long Island coordinates with local officials to address Make Safe to Clear (MSTC) areas safe for tree and debris removal through our MSTC protocols and procedures in coordination with the System Make Safe to Clear Specialist.
+PSEG Long Island coordinates with local officials to address Make Safe to Clear (MSTC) locations.
+Our crews will clear and de-energize power lines to make the area safe for tree and debris removal through our MSTC protocols and procedures in coordination with the System Make Safe to Clear Specialist.
 PSEG Long Island crews may occasionally work directly with Town/County public works and highway departments when deemed necessary.
-District Managers coordinate the two-way communications between PSEG Long Island and elected officials and municipal leaders to ensure the delivery of accurate and timely messages, reports, and updates.
+District Managers may coordinate the two-way communications between PSEG Long Island and elected officials and municipal leaders to ensure the delivery of accurate and timely messages, reports, and updates.